Vicky Bruce

 Victoria Frances Bruce (born May 31, 1994) is an American soccer player who plays as a defender.
 She played college soccer for the North Carolina Tar Heels and the Davidson Wildcats.

 Early life

-She graduated from Cannon School in Concord, North Carolina.
-As a player at Cannon she played all three positions on the field and was selected All-Conference, All-Region and All-State in the NCISAA Independent League.
+Bruce graduated from Cannon School in Concord, North Carolina.
+As a player at Cannon School, she played all three positions on the field and was selected All-Conference, All-Region and All-State in the NCISAA.
 She did not compete during her junior year, due to an injury.
 She was also team captain as a senior.

 Career

 She previously played for Morön BK in the Elitettan, Apollon Limassol in the Cypriot First Division, Fimleikafélag Hafnarfjarðar in the Úrvalsdeild kvenna and Rangers in the Scottish Women's Premier League (SWPL).

 Fortuna Hjørring

 In January 2020, she signed with the Fortuna Hjørring, in the Elitedivisionen league.

 Western Sydney Wanderers

 In September 2023, Bruce joined Australian club Western Sydney Wanderers.